 Your future career

-An alternative potential route is to undertake a PhD or doctoral level study in health psychology or a related area.
-Successful completion of the course will also enhance your prospects of obtaining a place on a doctorate training programme in clinical psychology.
+If you want to continue studying, you might complete a PhD or doctoral-level study in health psychology or a related area.
+This course also boosts your prospects of securing a place on a doctorate training programme in clinical psychology.